tammo-v/astro-platform-starter/src/pages/overview.md

 `B = 5B11, 6B12; 7B21, 8B22`
 `C = 1C11, 0C12; 0C21, 1C22`

 Each scalar value is symbolically grouped by index.
-When matrices `A`, `B`, and `C` are multiplied in sequence, expressions like `A11 * B11 * C11` are executed as independent threads — each one mapped to a specific output block.
+When the matrices are multiplied in sequence, expressions like `A11 * B11 * C11` are executed as independent threads — each one mapped to a specific output block.

 These threads can be processed in parallel, enabling fast execution across the full matrix product.
 At the end of the chain, symbolic threads are brought together, and final evaluation occurs as needed.
 This approach generalizes naturally to larger systems, where parallel execution can operate not just on individual scalars, but on entire matrix blocks.

 Because matrix multiplication is associative, long chains can also be segmented temporally.

-A product like `A * B * C * D` can be evaluated in symbolic groups — such as `(A * B)` and `(C * D)` — also processed in parallel and brought together at the final stage.
+`A * B * C * D`

+This product can be evaluated in symbolic groups — such as `(A * B)` and `(C * D)` — also processed in parallel and brought together at the final stage.